suguruwataru/alpha-gamma/README.md

 ## Linear sRGB colorspace

- so that newer software and devices that take sRGB into account can more accurately store or recreate the color.

 sRGB is more than just conversion to and from a linear colorspace.

 It also specifies things like what the whitest white is, what the redest red